Projects per year

 - Intern Europe programme: Provide work experience to students.

-- Erasmus+ traineeships: Supervising and hosting Bachelor, Master and Doctoral students.
+- Erasmus+ traineeships: Supervising and hosting Bachelor, Master and Doctoral students (Since 2012).

-- Erasmus Mundus Joint Master Degree “Nanomedicine for Drug Delivery” (NANOMED): Provide specialised teaching as Invited Professor.
+- Erasmus Mundus Joint Master Degree “Nanomedicine for Drug Delivery” (NANOMED): Provide specialised teaching as Invited Professor (Since 2018).

-- Joint international supervision of doctoral theses: Jointly supervised doctoral students with institutions in another EU member states (e.g., Italy, Poland).
+- Joint international supervision of doctoral theses: Jointly supervised doctoral students since 2019, with institutions in another EU member states (e.g., Italy, Poland).

 - Programme Director (Founder) at MSc Industrial Pharmaceutics.

-- Seminars Organiser: Organising/Chairing weekly MSc Industrial lunchtime seminars; 20+ speakers from 20+ Pharma and BioPharma industries, per year.
+- Seminars Organiser: Organising/Chairing weekly MSc Industrial lunchtime seminars; 20+ speakers per year from 20+ Pharma and BioPharma industries.

-- School of Pharmacy Committee Memberships: Athena SWAN Self-Assessment Team (SAT; 2018/21 was leading the groups of Collegiality & Success and School Events & Outreach Activities); Education Committee; Equality, Diversity and Inclusion (EDI) Committee - 1 of the 3 School EDI Champions; Internationalisation Committee; Personal Development Reviewer (PDR); Research Excellence Framework (REF) Reading Group (evaluating all School REF submissions); Research Committee; School Board; Fire Warden.
+- School of Pharmacy Committee Memberships: Athena SWAN Self-Assessment Team (SAT; from 2018 and until 2021, I was leading the groups of Collegiality & Success and School Events & Outreach Activities); Education Committee; Equality, Diversity and Inclusion (EDI) Committee - 1 of the 3 School EDI Champions; Internationalisation Committee; Personal Development Reviewer (PDR); Research Excellence Framework (REF) Reading Group (evaluating all School REF submissions); Research Committee; School Board; Fire Warden.

-University Committee Memberships: Collaborative Provision Group (CPG) Panel; Panel Member of the Programme Evaluation Meetings (PEM) for New Programmes; EDI MHLS faculty committee; MHLS faculty Athena SWAN Working Group; University Racial Equity Co-Champion; PGT School Representative at University PGR & PGT Advisory Body.
+- University Committee Memberships: Collaborative Provision Group (CPG) Panel; Panel Member of the Programme Evaluation Meetings (PEM) for New Programmes; EDI MHLS faculty committee; MHLS faculty Athena SWAN Working Group; University Racial Equity Champion; Postgraduate Taught (PGT) School Representative at University PGR & PGT Advisory Body.

-Professional Registration Memberships: Academy of Pharmaceutical Sciences (APS) & Chair (Founder) of the APS Emerging Technologies Focus Group; American Association of Colleges of Pharmacy (AACP); Antibiotic Research UK (ANTRUK); Association of Biomedical Engineers, Medical Engineers and Bioengineers (BioMedEng Association); British Society for Nanomedicine (BSNM); Controlled Release Society (CRS) & Board Member at CRS Communications Group; UK BioIndustry Association (BiA); Chair at United Kingdom and Ireland Controlled Release Society (UKICRS); Native Scientist; Organ-on-a-chip Technologies Network.
+- Professional (Current) Registration Memberships: Academy of Pharmaceutical Sciences (APS) & Chair (Founder) of the APS Emerging Technologies Focus Group; American Association of Colleges of Pharmacy (AACP); Antibiotic Research UK (ANTRUK); British Society for Nanomedicine (BSNM); Controlled Release Society (CRS) & Board Member at CRS Communications Group; UK BioIndustry Association (BiA); Chair at United Kingdom and Ireland Controlled Release Society (UKICRS); Native Scientist; Organ-on-a-chip Technologies Network.

 - Organising Fundraising Events: Organising annually events in the School of Pharmacy, such as the “International Women's Day” and the “International Men’s Day” fundraising events.

-Examples of Invited reviews of topical area of research: 3D Printing of Pharmaceuticals and Drug Delivery Devices (Pharmaceutics); How innovative drug delivery devices can help realise clinical utility of new effective therapies (Expert Opinion on Drug Delivery); On the issue of transparency and reproducibility in nanomedicine (Nature Nanotechnology); Characterization of drug delivery vehicles using atomic force microscopy: current status (Expert Opinion on Drug Delivery); 3D printing applications for transdermal drug delivery (International Journal of Pharmaceutics); Engineering and manufacturing of pharmaceutical co-crystals: a review of solvent-free manufacturing technologies (Chemical Communications).
+- Examples of Invited reviews of topical area of research: Emerging Technologies for Combatting Pandemics (Expert Review of Medical Devices); The Sustainability of Emerging Technologies for Use in Pharmaceutical Manufacturing (Expert Opinion on Drug Delivery); 3D Printing of Pharmaceuticals and Drug Delivery Devices (Pharmaceutics); How innovative drug delivery devices can help realise clinical utility of new effective therapies (Expert Opinion on Drug Delivery); On the issue of transparency and reproducibility in nanomedicine (Nature Nanotechnology); Characterization of drug delivery vehicles using atomic force microscopy: current status (Expert Opinion on Drug Delivery); 3D printing applications for transdermal drug delivery (International Journal of Pharmaceutics); Engineering and manufacturing of pharmaceutical co-crystals: a review of solvent-free manufacturing technologies (Chemical Communications).

 Expertise related to UN Sustainable Development Goals